 Two adults may touch each other in neutral body zones (such as on the shoulder or arm) without any implication of intimacy.
 They can also kiss on the cheek as a show of friendship.
-When a couple engages in mouth-to-mouth kissing it is generally taken to be a precursor to sexual activity or to occur between couples already in a sexual relationship.
-There may have been some cursory touching of more intimate body parts as a lead in to ‘test the water’ so to speak.
+When a couple engages in mouth-to-mouth kissing it may be a petting activity but more often it occurs between couples already in a sexual relationship as a precursor to sexual activity.
+Often there is some cursory touching of more intimate body parts as a lead-in to increased sexual intimacy.
 This is especially true where couples dance.

 For men, being touched by a lover is emotionally significant.
 It’s very important to them because they look for signs that a lover finds them attractive and is amenable to sex.
 Men are often more aroused at being touched by a lover than when they touch themselves, especially genitally.

 For women the issue is more emotional than sexual.
 They want to touch a lover to demonstrate affection.
 They want a lover to touch them to know that they are attractive and that a lover wants to enjoy their body.
-Ideally a woman only allows someone to touch her genitals when she is in love.
+Most women only allow someone to touch her genitals when she is in love.

 A significant biological disadvantage of intercourse for a woman, it the possibility of being impregnated.
-Her increased vulnerability and her innate responsibility to raise a child mean that she wants to know that she will have a mate to help her.
+Her increased vulnerability and her presumed social responsibility to raise a child mean that she wants to know that she will have a mate to help her.
 Having a mate involves sexual loyalty.
 A man will not be loyal unless a woman offers regular sex.
-This is still true today and explains why women feel so obliged to provide the sex that men need.
+This is still true today and explains why women feel obliged to provide the sex men need.

 The sexual techniques which marriage councils and marriage manuals recommend are designed to foster the sort of intellectual eroticism which the upper level esteems.
 It depends on prolonged pre-coital play, a considerable variety in techniques, a maximum of stimulation before coital union, some delay after effecting such union, and, finally, orgasm which is simultaneous for the male and the female.
 (Alfred Kinsey 1948)